OZTaekOppa/PoreQC/README.md

 ### Sequali:
 - Installation and Requirement: Please see the page of [Sequali](https://github.com/rhpvorderman/sequali)
 - Input: Fastq file generated from buttery-eel pipeline or Cutadapt.
+- Output: A summary of html and json file for the Fastq.
 1. Usage: Execute this command in the terminal.
 1. Mandatory parameters: input.fastq/fq (input fastq file) --adapter-file (adapter sequences as .tsv), --outdir (output directory), and -t (CPU number)
 ```